nsat/space-services-user-guide/ExecutionEnvironment.md

 * `/outbox` - Any files placed in this folder by user software will be queued for downlink.
 Files placed here will be removed by the Spire Linux Agent after any payload window.

+## Filesystem

+The root filesystem is writable to the user.
+Common Linux directories have been bind-mounted read-only, i.e. `/bin`, `/usr`, `/proc`, `/var` etc. The user's home directory `~` may not be on the same path for each payload.
+The Tasking API executes customer applications outside of a shell.
+For these reasons it recommended to:

+1. Create a wrapper shell script to add environment variables
+1. Create and use `/persist` or similar directory name at the root of the filesystem
+1. Treat all other directories as read-only
+1. When installing, install to this directory

 ## Payload Specifications

 Below are the list of specifications for each payload type accessible to Software in Space customers including the list of packages pre-installed on the payload.